MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 *Example App.config file*
 ![cmdlet output](../media/develop/example-App.config-file.png)

+- The *ClientID* and *RedirectUri*  will be available to you from when you registered you application in Azure.
+For more details on how to register your application in Azure and to acquire a *ClientID* and *RedirectUri* see, [Configure Azure RMS for ADAL authentication](adal-auth.md).

 ## Design summary
 The following diagram depicts an architecture and process flow for the app you're creating, steps outlined below.